Excerpt 8, A Seat for the Rabble

 He hadn’t noticed the little girl who sat on the bench beside Caleb.
-She wore a humorless gray wool gown and a starchy white wimple that covered her hair, although a few strands of brownish blonde hair clung to her temples.
-She had the pale skin and pink cheeks typical of Ansarans, and amber eyes that didn’t shy away when their gazes met.
+She wore a humorless gray wool gown and a starchy white wimple rimmed by strands of dirty blonde hair.
+She had the pale skin and pink cheeks typical of Ansarans, and amber eyes that didn’t shy away from him.

 “Zuran, do you know how to slice an onion?”
 Caleb asked.
 When he shook his head, he added, happily, “Well, let me show you then!
 I promise you, it’s easy, but you must take care.
 One wrong slice and—“ He lifted his right palm to show Zur a long scar that ran from his thumb to his pinkie.
 “You don’t want one of these, or you may never become a knight, little sir.”

 Zur didn’t like his knight references, mostly because he did want to be a knight.
 One of the things he liked about serving Drexan was that he could often sneak glances at the melees Sir Connor Tomas organized below their window.

 “I can’t become a knight,” he said morosely, eyes in his lap.
 “I’m a Casaanite and the king’s hostage.”

 “What does that mean, hostage?”
 Sara inquired.
 Her eyes hadn’t left him since he sat down.